logicalclocks/rondb-helm/README.md

    1. `git tag v0.1.0` on the main branch (the same version as in the Chart.yaml, plus prepending a `v`)
    2. `git push origin tag v0.1.0`; this will trigger a Helm chart release with version `0.1.0`
 4. Bump the version in the Chart.yaml to `0.1.1`

+The released Helmchart will be visible on the `gh_pages` branch of this repository.

 ## TODO